Hydrocephalus Birth Injuries

 In sum, hydrocephalus is an extremely dangerous medical condition that can be potentially fatal.
 The internal pressure caused by a buildup of CSF within the brain can do extensive internal damage as well as disrupt normal brain development.
 Hydrocephalus is also a progressive condition which means it can and often does get worse over time.
 If left undiagnosed and untreated, the pressure within the brain from hydrocephalus can cause damage that can lead to to cause seizures, cognitive and physical delays, and death.

 Hydrocephalus - Studies & Research

 d’Arcangues, Charlotte, et al.: "Extended experience with neuroendoscopic lavage for posthemorrhagic hydrocephalus in neonates."
-World neurosurgery 116 (2018): e217-e224.
+World Neurosurgery 116 (2018): e217-e224.
 (This study focused on the effect of neuroendoscopic lavage (NEL) procedures on newborns with post-hemorrhagic hydrocephalus.
-The researchers found that 43 percent of newborns who underwent the procedure did not require shunt placement.
+The researchers found that 43 percent of newborns who underwent the procedure did not require a shunt.
 They also found that shunted infants who underwent an NEL did not require revision procedures.
-The researchers concluded additional research on NEL’s impact on safety and neurodevelopment must be conducted.)
+The researchers concluded that additional research on NEL’s impact on safety and neurodevelopment must be conducted.)

 Dewan, Michael C., et al.: "Global hydrocephalus epidemiology and incidence: systematic review and meta-analysis."
 Journal of Neurosurgery 130.4 (2018): 1065-1079.
 (This article involved a meta-analysis and literature review of the congenital hydrocephalus prevalence.
 The researchers reviewed 78 articles.
 They found that Africa and Latin American had the highest congenital hydrocephalus rates, while the United States and Canada had the lowest.
 The researchers also found that low- and middle-income countries had higher rates than high-income countries.)